-Now listen, there are a LOT of people on social media who have hundreds of thousands, even millions of followers and bios that break all these rules.
+Now listen, there are a lot of people on social media who have hundreds of thousands, even millions of followers and bios that break all these rules.
 (And instead, their bio says something like "Degenerate 😇" and a link to their Onlyfans and that's it.)

-In addition, we also notice (quite often) creators will follow these rules when they are first starting out, only to grow and grow their audience and then one day decide, "You know what?
+In addition, we also notice (quite often) creators will follow these rules when they are first starting out, only to grow and build their audience and then one day decide, "You know what?
 I don't need to say who I am or what I do in my bio anymore."

 If you know Jack Butcher on Twitter, then you probably think, "He doesn't need to say who he is or what he does anymore.
 Everyone knows him!"

 But if you DON'T know who Jack Butcher is, who is he?
 And more importantly, what can you expect from him?

 (No shade at Jack: we love him & his content!
 We just don’t feel this is the best example Twitter bio for most people)